Gentux/imap-cli/docs/installation.rst

 * imap-cli-search: Search throug specified directory for tag or plain text
 * imap-cli-read: Display a mail on standard output
 * imap-cli-flag: Set or Unset flag on specified set of mail
-* imap-repl: A little shell to query mailbox informations
+* imap-shell: A little shell to query mailbox informations

 Each one of these command has its own *documentation* with the *--help* options